EtherSystem/MajorMiseries/README.md

 ### Severe Sprain Risk

-A Severe Sprain Risk appears when the player suffers too many sprains on the same joint within the preset tracking window.
+With most presets, a Severe Sprain Risk appears when the player suffers too many sprains on the same joint within the preset tracking window.

 The risk does not immediately become a severe sprain.
 Instead, it means the joint is now vulnerable.
 Another sprain on that same joint while the risk is active can become a severe injury.